Finding a definition of dyslexia is simple. Finding one we all can agree on is challenging.

 Learners with dyslexia will benefit from early identification, appropriate intervention and targeted effective teaching, enabling them to become successful learners, confident individuals, effective contributors and responsible citizens.'

-So, dyslexia can affect the way you communicate, and it’s different for everyone.
-Unidentified dyslexia can result in low self esteem, high stress and low achievement.
+So, dyslexia can affect the way you communicate and it’s different for everyone.
+Unidentified and unsupported, dyslexia can result in low self-esteem, high stress and under-achievement.

-People with dyslexia will benefit from spotting it early, and with support can find ways to learn which suit them better.
+People with dyslexia will benefit from early identification, and, with support, can find ways to learn which suit them better.